NHL voids Knights-Ducks Dadonov deal over no-trade clause | News Channel 3-12

 AP Hockey Writer

 The NHL has voided the Golden Knights’ trade of Evgenii Dadonov to the Ducks because Anaheim was on his no-trade list.
 The league says Dadonov’s limited no-trade clause had not been complied with.
 Vegas tried to trade Dadonov and a future second-round pick to Anaheim to clear salary cap space that could be used to activate players currently on long-term injured reserve.
 Dadonov counts $5 million against the cap this season and next.
-The Golden Knights say they will welcome Dadonov back to their team as they try to dig out of a slump and make the playoffs.
+It was not immediately clear why NHL Central Registry approved the deal when it was filed prior to the trade deadline Monday.